 The Honour Plaques were developed as a way for each campus to be able to showcase and honour Griffith people who have achieved significant success in their related fields.
 The University has a unique history and these plaques will assist in showcasing achievements over its long and interesting past at each campus.

-The plaques provide visitors, staff members and students with a sense of how each of the five campuses have developed within their respective communities and describes the contributions the honourees have made educationally, culturally and economically to the local community.
+The plaques provide visitors, staff members and students with a sense of how each of the campuses have developed within their respective communities and describes the contributions the honourees have made educationally, culturally and economically to the local community.

 Our remarkable people

 - Professor Emeritus Arthur Brownlea